Do you have questions about a building envelope problem you’re facing? Not sure where to go to find answers? We made this page for you.

 In the building envelope world it’s all about systems and assemblies rather than individual components.
 The best materials in the world are useless if they are not properly connected to one another to form a continuous assembly.

-Think in terms of function not material.
+5.1 Think in terms of function not material.

-The distinction is much more than just semantics.
 By referring to different components within our building envelope assemblies by their function rather than simply the material they happen to be, it helps both the designer and the builder.
-Referring to components by their function is a tool for thinking.
-It will point you in the right direction even if you don’t know the answer at the start.
+Referring to components by their function is a tool for thinking; it will point you in the right direction even if you don’t know the answer at the start.

-1. liquid water intrusion
+- liquid water intrusion (a.k.a. “bulk” water)

-2. air flow
+- air flow

-3. heat flow
+- heat flow

-4. water vapor diffusion
+- water vapor diffusion

-Don’t lift the red pen.
+5.2 Don’t lift the red pen.

-Once you’ve got the concept of function rather than materials in mind, the next step is to maintain continuity of those functions throughout the entire building envelope.
 The entire building envelope means “all six sides of the building” (the walls, roofs, and bottom level floors).
-Maintaining continuity means there are no breaks in the systems meant to perform each function (e.g. the system of components meant to control liquid water infiltration).
+Maintaining continuity means there are no breaks in the systems meant to perform each function (e.g. the system of components meant to control liquid water infiltration)**.

-Repeat this process for every detail and every function (liquid water, air flow, heat flow, diffusion).
 You can also use the same process at a macro level to identify if you have enough details.
 Trace from one end of a wall section to another.
 If there is not a detail representing every condition that the pen traces over, it means there are missing details.

 Soldered copper pipes and garden hoses both transport water from one place to another.
 Both can be snaked through tight spaces, split into multiple branches, and terminated with various fittings.

-But you wouldn’t want to plumb your house with garden hoses because the hoses wouldn’t last as long as the other parts of your walls.
-You’d have to tear up perfectly good drywall to get access to repair or replaced failed hoses.
-We use soldered copper pipes for in-wall plumbing because the piping is intended to last the life of the structure.
+It’s intuitively obvious that you wouldn’t want to plumb your house with garden hoses, though, because the hoses wouldn’t last as long as the other parts of your walls.
+You’d have to tear up perfectly good drywall to get access to repair or replace failed hoses.

-The same concept applies to building envelope components.
-Wherever possible, match the service life expectations of adjacent materials.
 This is especially important when materials are covered and will be inaccessible.

 7. Start with the code and manufacturer’s instructions.

-Manufacturer’s installation instructions provide clear guidance on exactly how to use their products.
+Manufacturers’ installation instructions provide clear guidance on exactly how to use their products.
 The installation instructions will also tell you which accessory products you’ll need, and how to install those materials as well.

 8. Beyond the code, think about risk.

 The building code is more or less black and white.
 It says what it says and it’s the law to comply.
-Yes, there may be some room for interpretation but the idea is it represents hard and fast requirements (for the cheapest/worst building you can legally build).

-But when you get beyond the code the idea of the “right” or “wrong” way to build something gets blurred.
-So it’s important to start thinking in terms of risk rather than right and wrong.
+So, it’s important to start thinking in terms of risk rather than right and wrong.
 Every choice should be a balance of risk against other factors like cost, schedule, and aesthetic preferences.
 The key is to properly characterize the factors and identify the decision maker so that person or group can make an informed choice.

 9. Don’t make stuff up.